JCB Prize for Literature 2019: Debutants and first novels dominate the longlist

 The winner of the Rs 25-lakh prize will be announced on November 2.

-Four female writers and six male ones feature on the longlist of the JCB Prize for Literature 2019, the second edition of the richest award for Indian writing, with a prize money of Rs 25 lakh for the winner, and, this year, an additional Rs 10 lakh for the translator in case the winning book is a translation.
+Four women writers and six men authors feature on the longlist of the JCB Prize for Literature 2019, the second edition of the richest award for Indian writing.
+The prize money is Rs 25 lakh for the winner, and, this year, an additional Rs 10 lakh for the translator in case the winning book is a translation.

-Unlike the debut year, when there were at least five established writers on the list of ten, this yeas the longlist is dominated by debuts, as many as four debut writers – The novels by Roshan Ali, Amrita Mahale, Mukta Sathe, and Madhuri Vijay.
-It also includes Paul Zachariah and Sharanya Manivannan for their first English novels (though not their first books) and Manoranjan Byapari, whose novel is his first work of fiction to be translated into English.
+Unlike the debut year, when there were at least five established writers on the list of 10, this year the longlist is dominated by debuts, with as many as four new writers – Roshan Ali, Amrita Mahale, Mukta Sathe, and Madhuri Vijay.
+It also includes Paul Zacharia and Sharanya Manivannan for their first English novels (though not their first books), and Manoranjan Byapari, whose novel is his first work of fiction to be translated into English.

-The jury comprises filmmaker and environmentalist Pradip Krishen (chair), author and critic Anjum Hasan, author KR Meera, author Parvati Sharma, and economist (and former Chief Economic Adviser to the Government of India) Arvind Subramanian.
+The jury comprises filmmaker and environmentalist Pradip Krishen (chair), author and critic Anjum Hasan, author KR Meera, author Parvati Sharma, and economist and former Chief Economic Adviser to the Government of India Arvind Subramanian.

-The longlist was selected from submissions featuring workers by writers in fourteen states writing in six languages (Bengali, English, Hindi, Kannada, Tamil, and Telugu).
+The longlist was selected from submissions featuring works by writers in 14 states and writing in six languages (Bengali, English, Hindi, Kannada, Tamil, and Telugu).
 Said Krishen: “Indian fiction today is a richly bewildering category, and this longlist is correspondingly varied and complex.
 These are novels about working-class struggles and upper-class unease, historical evocations and contemporary conflicts, each written in an absolutely distinctive voice.”

 The 2019 longlist: